DAINTINESS-Group/DelianCubeEngine/README.md

 - [ ] ToDo: Must complement this file with a section on how to contribute.
 Sorry!

 Refactorings & Corrections
-- [ ] Address the todo's
+- [ ] Address the todo's inside the src
-- [ ] introduce an intermediate abstraction level between cubebase and (relational) database, s.t., new DBMS types are pluggable
+- [ ] Introduce an intermediate abstraction level between cubebase and (relational) database, s.t., new DBMS types are pluggable
-- [ ] refactor the GUI client, to kill cycles in the package diagram
+- [ ] Refactor the GUI client, to kill cycles in the package diagram
+- [ ] Redefine how client communicates with server: a list of files is produced, not just a single tab file with the data
 - [X] Add a "Run Single Query" part at the GUI client that opens sth like a text editor to write a single query and calls the QueryFromString at the server
 - [X] Add a GUI client
 - [X] Cleanup the code from unused parts of v.0.0 (at least the known ones)
 - [X] Fix the fixme comments

 Extension to an Intentional OLAP engine
-- [ ] construct a session manager, registering submitted queries and adding highlights to them, in order to create dashboards
+- [ ] Construct a session manager, registering submitted queries and adding models highlights to them, in order to create dashboards
-- [ ] Add support to all the apache commons math parts that pertain to the computation of simple highlights
+- [ ] Add support to all the apache commons math parts that pertain to the computation of simple models
-- [ ] Link to spark mllib via principled interfacing to add more highlights
+- [ ] (maybe) Link to spark mllib via principled interfacing to add more model extraction methods